mohamadzah/Milestone-1/README.md

 ## Description

-In this project we  that
+In this project we create an interpreter that interprets a given file in order to control and fly an airplane in the virtual scope of the program Flightgear Simulator.
+The flightgear simulator allows us to connect to its server as a client and vice versa, meaning in this project we will connect to the simulator as a client in order to send commands to control the flight's information and change them, and the simulator will connect to our code as a client as a means to send the constantly changing values of the flight (e.g the airplane's altittude).

+How does our project exactly do these steps?
+-
+The program opens a server that will allow the simulator to connect to, the simulator will connect to our server and will begin sending us the values (10 times in a second) of the flight's state, then we will connect to the simulator as a client and throughout the program as we read and interpret the file that was provided to us, we will begin to send commands that will change and control the airplane's behaviour, eventually resulting in the airplane's takeoff and the flight will begin (A picture of an airplane in the midst of it's flight is provided in this file).

 ### Usage

-To use this project, you have to first compile it with the following line : g++ -std=c++14 *.cpp -Wall -Wextra -Wshadow -Wnon-virtual-dtor -pedantic -o a.out -pthread then you have to run it using the following command: ./a.out.
-Once the code is running our server will be listening and waiting to accept a connection so you have to do the following:
+To use this project, you have to first compile it with the following line : g++ -std=c++14 *.cpp -Wall -Wextra -Wshadow -Wnon-virtual-dtor -pedantic -o a.out -pthread then you have to run it using the following command: ./a.out filename Once the code is running our server will be listening and waiting to accept a connection so you have to do the following:

 a. you have to open the Flightgear Simulator and click on fly